ArjunRAj77/AzureDevops-Training/Training-practicals/Week-4/Practical-3.md

 # Procedure
  1. Create a new organization
  2. Go to organization setting and to policies
- 3. enable public project
+ 3. Make the project public by 'Enable public project'
- 4. create a new public project.
+ 4. Create a new public project.
- 5. go to sonarcloud.io and connect through azure devops and login with devops
+ 5. Go to sonarcloud.io and connect through azure devops and login with devops
- 6. provide org name and pat token for auth
+ 6. Provide org name and pat token for auth
- 7. go to project setting and select extensions and download sonarqube in extensions
+ 7. Go to project setting and select extensions and download sonarqube in extensions
- 8. create a service connection for sonarqube with the key provided.
+ 8. Create a service connection for sonarqube with the key provided.
- 9. select the free tier and select the public project
+ 9. Select the free tier and select the public project
- 10. select ASP project and obtain credentials
+ 10. Select ASP project and obtain credentials
- 11. upload sample code for ASP.net and create a yaml for pipeline
+ 11. Upload sample code for ASP.net and create a yaml for pipeline

  ```
  trigger: